 Your hardware might also have something to do with how your VoIP performs.
 Foremost here is the quality of your router and ATA (if you are using one).
 Low quality or “broken” gear affects how fast and clearly you receive voice packets.
 Likewise, according to some technicians, the proximity of your gear to each other also affects audio quality.
 If your hardware is too close to each other, you may experience feedback, noise and even dropped calls.
 Don’t forget to check your cables too.
 Cut wiring will definitely cause VoIP problems.

-You need to change the default QoS setting if you want to customize how your router treats data packets from VoIP, gaming and file sharing – the three biggest bandwidth users in a typical consumer network scenario.
+You need to change the default QoS setting if you want to customize how your router treats data packets from VoIP, gaming, streaming and file-sharing – the biggest bandwidth users in a typical consumer network scenario.

 Now, let’s go to setting priorities.
 You can choose from 5 priority settings: Exempt, Premium, Express, Standard and Bulk.